1. Driver PCB

 Driver version 2.0

-Driver boards >=v2.0 are PCBs measuring 40×40mm² and with the same connectors as the driver-v1.x.
-The strongest visible difference is in the location of the MCUs: in version-2.x the four square ATmega328 chips positioned in a straight line.
-The difference is in how the LEDs are connected: the first LED from the first row is connected to the second LED in the second row, the first in the third row, the second in the fourth row, and so on.
-Basically, two neighboring columns are interleaved.
-This positioning increases the color resolution for multicolored displays especially with two colors.
-In most matrices, individual LEDs are addressed by closing a circuit for a row and column at the same time.
-The LED at the intersection of the activated row and column then turns on.
-Either the row or column needs to provide the current limiting resistor that is specific to the type of LED it connects to.
+Driver boards ≥v2.0 are PCBs measuring 40×40mm² with the same connectors as driver-v1.x.
+The most visible difference is in the location of the MCUs: in version 2.x, the four square ATmega328 chips are positioned in a straight line.
+The key functional difference is in how the LEDs are connected: the first LED from the first row is connected to the second LED in the second row, then the first in the third row, the second in the fourth row, and so on.
+Essentially, two neighboring columns are interleaved.
+This arrangement increases the color resolution for multi-color displays, especially those with two colors.
+In most LED matrices, individual LEDs are addressed by simultaneously activating a specific row and column circuit.
+The LED at the intersection of the activated row and column then lights up.
+Either the row or column must provide a current-limiting resistor that is specific to the type of LED being used.

 Panel Driver PCB v1.x (40mm)